 When households spend too much of their income on housing, they have less money available to spend on other basic needs such as food, utilities, health care, and transportation.
-Cost burdened households spend more than 30% of their income on housing costs and earn less than 80% of the county median family income while severely cost burdened households spend more than 50% of their income on housing costs and earn less than 80% of the county median family income.
+Cost burdened households earn less than 80% of the county median family income while spending more than 30% and up to 50% of their income on housing costs.
+Severely cost burdened households also earn less than 80% of the county median family income while spending more than 50% of their income on housing costs.

-In 2016, 45% of Thurston County households were either cost burdened or severely cost burdened, representing more than 46,000 households.
+For the 2012-2016 5-year average, 37% of Thurston County households were either cost burdened or severely cost burdened, representing more than 38,000 households.

 Sustainable Thurston Report Card